Best Time to Visit Tokyo

 Even though spring is the best time of year to visit Tokyo, the season does come with a couple of downsides: Tourists can expect the city to be rainy about eight or nine days each month during this season.
 Hopefully, your trip will occur during some of Tokyo's sunnier days, but be sure to bring an umbrella and a water-resistant jacket just in case.

 Furthermore, the spring is also one of the busiest times to visit Japan and the major tourist attractions.
-Nearly three million overseas travelers arrived to Japan in the peak tourism month of April in recent years, with March and May not far behind.
+Nearly three million overseas travelers visit Japan in the peak tourism month of April in typical years, with March and May not far behind.
 Those numbers, combined with the local Japanese tourists eager to see the cherry blossoms, can make Tokyo feel crushingly crowded and impossibly expensive during the spring.
 However, many tourists feel that the sheer beauty of the iconic pink flowers and springtime weather are a worthwhile trade-off for the long lines, high prices, and crowds.

 Autumn, another one of the best times of year to visit Tokyo, also offers tourists nice weather for sightseeing.
 Some of summer's residual heat still lingers in September, with average highs in Tokyo hovering around 27 to 28 degrees Celsius.
 Book your trip for late September to avoid some of the high temperatures, or wait until October when things cool down to 22 degrees Celsius during the day and 15 degrees Celsius at night, on average.
 November feels similar to April in Tokyo.
 Tourists can anticipate the temperature to be between 9 and 17 degrees Celsius.